I’ve been whizzing around France on TGV and other trains as cheaply as possible for over a decade.

 The main, official site for French train tickets, OUI.sncf, can be a starting point for research as noted above.

-But there are two other platforms that also offer the same French train tickets at the same prices: Trainline and Loco2.
+But there are two other platforms that also offer the same French train tickets at the same prices: Trainline and RailEurope.co.uk (formerly known as Loco2, and not to be confused with RailEurope[dot]com, which we do not recommend at all for anyone).
 Both of them tend to offer much better fares on international trips that involve switching trains.

-We generally prefer Trainline because it offers Ouigo fares (next section) and Loco2 doesn’t, plus Trainline came out a bit ahead of Loco2 in our pan-European train platform comparison.
+Our favorite is always Trainline because it offers Ouigo fares (next section) and RailEurope doesn’t, plus Trainline came out a bit ahead of RailEurope.co.uk in our overall pan-European train platform comparison.
 Both private platforms are easy to use.

 3. Ouigo for Cheap Tickets: France’s Railroad Version of a Budget Airline